HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 Given the stakes, it is sad that only 23% of mobile sites this year actually have adequate color contrast.
 This is only one  full percentage point up from the 2021 statistic (22%), so it is an improvement,  but not a substantial improvement.
 When we look back further, this statistic has actually been 22% since 2019, so there has been almost no improvement in 4 years - Disappointing for something that is widely  considered the most impactful accessibility standard on the web.

-According to the <a hreflang="en" href="https://accessibility.digital.gov/visual-design/color-and-contrast/">US General Services Administration</a>, site owners should “make sure the contrast between the text and background is greater than or equal to 4.5:1 for small text and 3:1 for large text.”
-The <a hreflang="en" href="https://www.w3.org/TR/mobile-accessibility-mapping/#h-contrast">W3C</a> backs this ratio and also adds an enhanced guideline that calls for “a contrast of at least 7:1 (or 4.5:1 for large-scale text).”
+According to the <a hreflang="en" href="https://accessibility.digital.gov/visual-design/color-and-contrast/">US General Services Administration</a>, site owners should "make sure the contrast between the text and background is greater than or equal to 4.5:1 for small text and 3:1 for large text."
+The <a hreflang="en" href="https://www.w3.org/TR/mobile-accessibility-mapping/#h-contrast">W3C</a> backs this ratio and also adds an enhanced guideline that calls for "a contrast of at least 7:1 (or 4.5:1 for large-scale text)."
 Obviously there are  more mobile sites that miss the mark for _enhanced accessibility,_ making that statistic likely far below the 23% that meet the basic requirements for color contrast on mobile sites.

 If enhancing the perceivability of a site by improving the color contrast and making it actually usable is not enough of an incentive, having a minimum level of contrast between text and background colors has long been an important element for ranking in Google searches as well.
 It started as a means of preventing spammers from including hidden text on websites, which was often white text on a white background.
 Later, Google moved it over to be part of the original <a hreflang="en" href="https://developers.google.com/search/mobile-sites/get-started">Mobile Friendly</a> guidelines, and now is simply included as part of their general guidelines for designing websites that are good for users.